 $ wget -nc -nv -O /usr/local/lib/python3.5/site-packages/pyspark/jars/azure-storage-2.2.0.jar http://central.maven.org/maven2/com/microsoft/azure/azure-storage/2.2.0/azure-storage-2.2.0.jar $ wget -nc -nv -O /usr/local/lib/python3.5/site-packages/pyspark/jars/hadoop-azure-2.7.3.jar http://central.maven.org/maven2/org/apache/hadoop/hadoop-azure/2.7.3/hadoop-azure-2.7.3.jar

 On the application level, first of all as always in spark applications, you need to grab a Spark Session.
 Spark Session is the entry point for the cluster resources — for reading data and execute SQL queries over data and getting the results.

 session = SparkSession.builder.getOrCreate()

-Then you need to set up an account key:
+Then set up an account key to your blob container:

 session.conf.set( "fs.azure.account.key.<storage-account-name>.blob.core.windows.net", "<your-storage-account-access-key>" )